Information for overseas nurses

 If you're looking for information about becoming a nurse in the UK, you’ve come to the right place.

 This page describes what you need to know, depending on where you’ve trained, and signposts you to further information.

 Nurses who are interested in coming to live and work in the UK need to register with the Nursing and Midwifery Council (NMC).
 The NMC regulates the nursing and midwifery profession in the UK, setting standards which ensure high-quality patient care.

 Nurses trained outside the UK and EEA

-Since October 2014, the only route to registration for all nurses trained outside the UK and EEA with the NMC is through a 2-part application process.
+The only route to registration for all nurses trained outside the UK and EEA with the NMC is through a two-part application process.

-- Part one – a computer based multiple-choice examination which will be accessible in many countries around the world for applicants to access in their home countries.
+- Part one – a computer-based test.
+This is a multiple-choice examination which is accessible in many countries around the world for applicants to access in their home countries.

-- Part two – a practical objective structured clinical examination (OSCE) which will always be held in the UK.
+- Part two – a practical observed structured clinical examination which can be taken in three test centres across the UK.

-EEA nationals who have trained outside the EEA will not be eligible for automatic recognition of their qualification under the EU Directives as they have not trained within an EU member state.
-Further information is available from the NMC website.
+EEA nationals who have trained outside the EEA will not be eligible for automatic recognition of their qualification under the EU Directives and the interim arrangements as they have not trained within an EU member state.
+See further information on the NMC website.